bradbell/xrst/sphinx/test_out/code_cmd.rst

 Purpose
 *******
-A code block, directly below in the current input file, begins with a line containing the *language* included version of the command above.
+A code block, directly below in the current input file, begins (ends) with a code command that contains *language* (not containing *language*).
-This has the following advantage over sphinx code block:

-1. One can begin and end comments, without the comment delimiters being displayed.
-2. You choose a language so that the proper highlighting is done.
-3. You do not need to indent the code block.
+Lines containing the code commands are not included in the rst output.
+One can use these lines to end and begin comments so that the code also executes.
+If this is not useful, one can instead use a sphinx code-block directive.

 .. meta::
    :keywords: requirements